 Think about it.
 If, after 18 years, your child still can’t do the things most adults can, then that can’t be a good thing.
-Practicing self-sufficiency now prepares her for many of the requirements she’ll need as an adult.
+Practicing self-sufficiency now prepares her for many of the requirements she might need as an adult.

-Even as a child, she’ll still need to learn skills to go through childhood independently.
-She needs to learn how to brush her own hair, cut her own food, or problem-solve without giving up.
+Even as a child, she still needs to learn skills to go through childhood independently, from brushing her hair to problem-solving without giving up.

-Opportunities to be self sufficient teaches her important skills she’ll need throughout life.
-Grit, perseverance, independence, strategy, discipline, and a positive attitude are some examples.
+Opportunities to be self sufficient teach her the important skills she needs throughout life.
+Grit, perseverance, discipline, and a positive attitude are some examples.

 How to raise a self sufficient child

 Now that you know the importance of raising a self sufficient child, what are a few ways you can practice it at home?
 Below are a few ideas:

 - An easy chore to start is having your child wipe surfaces.
 You can spray while she wipes with a rag.

 - She can bring dishes to the sink after meals.
 Teach her how to properly hold a plate so it doesn’t spill crumbs.

 - Implement a cleanup time where she puts away toys on her own.